 CBD Extraction Using Olive Oil

 This is one of the oldest and most popular methods of extracting CBD oil.
-The popularity of this method can be attributed to the fact that it can be done commercially at a small scale or even at home and the extraction process does not require a lot of expertise.
+It can be done commercially at a small scale or even at home; plus, it does not require a lot of expertise.

-Under this method, the first step is usually to activate the chemical compounds in the hemp flowers by heating them in a process known as ‘decarboxylation’.
-Once this process is completed, olive oil is then usually added to the mixture which is heated to 215 degrees Fahrenheit for about two hours.
-This is when CBD oil extraction occurs.
-On completion, you have to ensure that the solvent is stored in a dark and cool place since CBD infused with olive oil is highly perishable.
+Under this method, the first step is to activate the chemical compounds in hemp flowers by heating them with a process called ‘decarboxylation’.
+Once complete, you then add olive oil to the mixture, heating the combination to 215 degrees Fahrenheit for about two hours.
+Then, you can extract the CBD, storing it in a dark and cool place since olive-oil infused CBD is highly perishable.

 - This extraction method is extremely safe.